emretepedev/pushToGitHub/README.md

 ### The Execute Permission

-You have to make executable to execute the sh file that one `pushToGitHub.sh`
+You have to make executable the sh file that one `pushToGitHub.sh`

 ```
 sudo chmod +x /path/to/commitToGitHub.sh